-Focused oversight of nuclear weapon activities at the Pantex Plant, in response to stockpile reduction initiatives, life extension programs, and stockpile surveillance requirements, will continue to be a major priority for the Board in FY 2012.
-Ongoing programmatic operation of aged facilities at the Y-12 National Security Complex (Y-12), in parallel with preparations to construct and transition into modern facilities, will likewise present the need for significant safety oversight activities by the Board.
-The relocation of hazardous missions to the Nevada National Security Site (NNSS), which was called the Nevada Test Site (NTS) until August 2010, will also be a focus area for the Board's safety oversight.
-Key areas of safety oversight for the Board in FY 2012 will include:
+Focused oversight of nuclear weapon activities at the Pantex Plant, in response to stockpile reduction initiatives, life extension programs, and stockpile surveillance requirements, will continue to be a major priority for the Board in FY 2013.
+DOE's effort to address the seismic vulnerability of the Los Alamos National Laboratory (LANL) Plutonium Facility will be one of the Board's highest priority activities in FY 2013.
+Ongoing programmatic operation of aged facilities at the Y-12 National Security Complex (Y-12), in parallel with the design, construction and transition into the modern Uranium Processing Facility (UPF), will likewise need significant safety oversight activities by the Board.
+Other key areas of safety oversight for the Board in FY 2013 will include:

 - Nuclear Explosive Operations-DOE's efforts to maintain an increased operational tempo at Pantex are expected to continue, due to life extension programs for aging weapon systems and dismantlement of weapons retired as the nuclear weapons stockpile is reduced.
-DOE has completed implementation of "safety by design" re-engineering known as Seamless Safety for the 21st Century (SS-21) for proposed B53 dismantlement operations and W84 operations at Pantex and is expected to complete implementation for B83 disassembly and inspection operations. - Y-12 Modernization-The Board will need to carefully evaluate continued programmatic operations at Y-12, particularly the need for upgrades to preserve safety in aging facilities that are overdue for replacement.
-Safety oversight is also needed for activities required to transition to new facilities (e.g., processing and packaging materials for transfer to the new Highly Enriched Uranium Materials Facility). - Nevada National Security Site Nuclear Activities-Significant work remains to be done for DOE to develop a capability at NNSS to disposition a damaged nuclear weapon or improvised nuclear device.
-In addition, further subcritical experiments are expected to be conducted at NNSS in support of nuclear weapon programs.
-Finally, the Nation's single capability to perform nuclear criticality experiments has moved from Los Alamos National Laboratory (LANL) to NNSS.
-The Board will be required to assess the safety of criticality operations and experiments at NNSS in FY 2012.
+DOE has completed implementation of "safety by design" re-engineering known as Seamless Safety for the 21st Century (SS-21) for B53 dismantlement operations and W84 operations at Pantex and is expected to complete implementation for B83 disassembly and inspection operations. - Y-12 Modernization-The Board will need to carefully evaluate the continued safety of programmatic operations at Y-12, particularly the need for upgrades to preserve safety in aging facilities that are overdue for replacement.
+Safety oversight is also needed for activities required to prepare to transition enriched uranium operations from existing facilities to the Uranium Processing Facility. - Nevada National Security Site Nuclear (NNSS) Activities-The Board will provide continued oversight of subcritical experiments expected to be conducted at NNSS in support of nuclear weapon programs.
+In addition, the Nation's single capability to perform nuclear criticality experiments has been moved from LANL to NNSS.
+The Board will be required to assess the safety of criticality operations and experiments at NNSS in FY 2013.

 • Safety Upgrades at the National Laboratories-Safety-related events in FY 2005 led to the shutdown of nonessential activities at LANL, and operations at the Lawrence Livermore National Laboratory (LLNL) Plutonium Facility later were curtailed based on assessments of its safety programs.
 Similarly, reviews by the Board at the Sandia National Laboratories (SNL) found deficiencies in the authorization bases and safety programs for its nuclear facilities.
-Progress is being made, but resolution of the underlying safety-related deficiencies still requires years of effort by DOE, and the safety of operations at the laboratories and will require continued Board oversight.
-In particular, significant improvements in safety analysis and safety-related structures, systems, and components are needed at LANL to implement the Board's Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety.
+Progress is being made, but resolution of the underlying safety-related deficiencies still requires effort by DOE, and the safety of operations at the laboratories and will require continued Board oversight.
+In particular, significant improvements in safety analysis and safety-related structures, systems, and components are needed at LANL to implement the Board's Recommendation 2009-2, Los Alamos National Laboratory Plutonium Facility Seismic Safety, and to address seismic vulnerabilities identified as a result of an updated probabilistic seismic hazard analysis completed for the site.